 Probate refers to the court process that takes place after the death of an individual.
 There are two general types of probate, intestate and testate.
 The type that is appropriate for a specific case depends on whether a will was left by the deceased.

-For guidance with the probate process, whether you are working on your own will or have been named a beneficiary in a loved one’s will, contact experienced probate attorney, Susan A. Marks.
+For guidance with the probate process, contact experienced probate attorney, Susan A. Marks.

 A testate estate is created when the decedent dies with a will in place.
 The main focus of testate probate is to validate the will and commence the process of distributing assets under its direction.
 This includes the formal appointment of the executor, or person who manages distribution of the estate, as named in the will.
 In a testate matter, the executor is not required to purchase a surety bond.